 Freesias have exotic-looking blooms, which are loved for their strong spicy-sweet fragrance.
 Funnel-shaped, freesia flowers are borne in dense, branching clusters on slender stems 30-60 cm high, above long narrow green leaves, and come in a wonderful range of colours including yellow, mauve, purple, orange, and white.
 They're immensely popular as a cut flower.

-Originating from South Africa, freesias grow from bulb-like corms which can be grown in pots or planted in borders outside.
+Originating from South Africa, freesias are perennial plants that grow from bulb-like corms which can be grown in pots or planted in borders outside.
 These can be bought as ‘prepared’ corms which have been specially heat-treated to bloom 100-120 days after planting in their first year.
 This heat treatment mimics conditions in their native environment where freesias naturally bloom in winter.

 How to grow freesias